-Recently, I hit pause on my work at one in the afternoon on a Wednesday and drove into town to get a facial.
-Earlier, I had tried a different place that smelled like hemp in the back storage room of a floral shop, with a tiny French bulldog that licked my face as an esthetician with rainbow hair gave me a longwinded description of puppy training before our session began.
+Last week I hit pause on my work at one in the afternoon and drove into town to get a facial.
+I had recently tried a different place that smelled like hemp in the back storage room of a floral shop, with a tiny French bulldog that licked my face as an esthetician with rainbow hair gave me a long-winded description of puppy training before our session began.

 The entire session felt nothing less than life-changing.
-I left not only with dewy skin, but a few new skincare products I didn’t plan on purchasing as well.
+I left not only with dewy skin, but a few new skincare products I hadn’t planned on purchasing.
 She followed up to check on me a few days later, and I booked another session.

 Integrity describes someone who has high standards and consistently lives by them.
 It means being honest, reliable, and kind.
 You’ll notice it without knowing what it is, but the effects are impossible to ignore.